 How to Write a Goodbye Letter

-Prepare to write a first draft of your goodbye letter
+Write a first draft of your goodbye letter

 Your first draft is where you get all your emotions and swirling thoughts out without editing yourself.
 You share your innermost self in your first draft without worrying about what anyone thinks.
 Why?
 Because your first draft is for your eyes only.
 This will make the rest of my tips on how to write a goodbye letter to someone you care about easier.